 - Cricut Explore Air 2, with Vinyl Pack (in stock)

-Can I trade in my Explore Air 2 for credit towards a Cricut Maker?
+Can I trade in my Explore Air 2 for credit toward a Cricut Maker?

-Can I use the Rotary Blade or Knife Blade with the Explore Air 2?
+Can I use the Rotary Blade or Knife Blade with the Explore Air 2 Cricut machine?

 Which machine should I get for cutting felt?